 - Why do I have a peak in the whole genome view? - It may be a gain or loss that doesn't meet the 1000 kb limit of detection or it's a false positive and requires further investigation. - We have some feeder-dependent iPSC lines that need to be tested for karyotype.
 Could we send the cell pellet cultured on feeders or do we need to provide feeder-free samples? - The probes on the microarray are for human cells and theoretically expected to not cross -react with mouse cells.
 However, many of the genes are conserved between the two species and cross-reactions cannot be completely ruled out.
-We have observed successful assays with up to 10% MEFs in the culture, but we do recommend samples with limited to no MEFs.
+We do recommend samples with limited (no more than 10%) to no MEFs.
 Samples with MEFs can still be processed but we cannot guarantee successful completion of the assay. - What is the merits and drawbacks of KaryoStatTM in comparison with the G -banding?
 In addition, in G-banding karyotyping, we usually analyze 20 cells.
 How many cells does KaryoStat analyze? - KaryoStat will not be able to detect inversions, balanced translocations and SNVs.
 In terms of the number of cells that are analyzed, KaryoStat is run as a pooled DNA analysis.
-If non -clonal lines are submitted, differences can be picked up with a detection limit of 30%.
+If non-clonal lines are submitted, differences can be picked up with a detection limit of 30%.
 G-banding looks at individual cells, which allows clonal populations to be picked up with a detection limit of 5%.
-The low sample number, (~20 cells as mentioned) however makes G-banding based clonal assessment very unreliable - Can aberrations <5MB be detected with g-banded karyotyping? - G-banding typically has a resolution of 5 Mb or greater for detection.
-Therefore, any aberration < 5MB will likely not be detected with that assay. - I see a tendency of outliers in certain loci on the whole genome view (WGV).
+The low cell number screened in g-banding however may misrepresent the presence or distribution of aberrations - Can aberrations <5MB be detected with g-banded karyotyping? - G-banding typically has a resolution of 5 Mb or greater for detection.
+Therefore, any aberration < 5MB will likely not be detected with with g-banding.
+KaryoStat + allows an unbiased detection of aberrations down to 1 Mb due to the molecular approach - I see a tendency of outliers in certain loci on the whole genome view (WGV).
 Is this occurrence cell line specific, cell type specific and/or analysis specific? - Generally, these tendencies do not seem to correlate with samples indicating that these signal variations are in the range of experimental noise.
 While consistent appearance of aberrant signal within the same cell background may indicate genome alterations, the KaryoStat+ assay has a detection limit of 1MB for chromosomal gains and 1Mb for losses and aberrations and is not developed to detect below that threshold.
 Therefore, aberrations with sizes around or below that limit will not be called consistently (especially at the telomere ends) and should thus not be considered reliable.